How and Why to Manipulate Your Own Agent: On the Incentives of Users of Learning Agents: Dominance-Solvable Games

 We show that even in these strategically simple games, users of learning agents face non-trivial strategic considerations, and, specifically, even users who have a dominant strategy in the game may obtain further gains (beyond their dominant-strategy outcome) by manipulating their own agents.

 We begin by demonstrating our agenda on a simple $2 2$ two-person game where one of the players has a dominant strategy.
 The other player then has a strict best reply, and so the game is dominance-solvable.
 It is not difficult to see that any dynamics of regret-minimizing learning agents playing such a game will converge to the pure equilibrium, since the agent with the dominant strategy will learn to play only its dominating strategy, regardless of the actions of the second agent, and then the second agent will learn to best-reply to that.
-Formally, as mentioned, the time average of regret-minimization dynamics must converge to the (unique) Nash equilibrium as it is also the unique CCE.
+Formally, the time average of regret-minimization dynamics must converge to the (unique) Nash equilibrium as it is also the unique CCE.
+For further details, see Appendix \ref{sec:appendix-DS-games}.

 This simple analysis also shows that the other player has no profitable manipulation: since the agent of the player with the dominant strategy can indeed learn to play it whatever the other player does, the other player can do no better than to best-reply to the dominant strategy.